cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 Currently, Loom supports two classes of constraints – layout and service.
 However, the general idea of a constraint based template is not restricted to just these types of constraints.
 Many additional types of constraints can be thought of and potentially added.

-Layout constraints define which services must and can’t coexist on the same node.
+Layout constraints define which services must coexist with other service on the same node and which service can’t coexist on the same node.
 For example, in a hadoop cluster, you generally want datanodes, regionservers, and nodemanagers to all be placed together.
 To achieve this, an administrator would put all 3 services in the same “must coexist” constraint.
 Must coexist constraints are not transitive.
 If there is one constraint saying serviceA must coexist with serviceB, and another constraint saying serviceB must coexist with serviceC, this does not mean that serviceA must coexist with serviceC.